 DayCape wants everyone to live in a world where they feel excited about the day ahead of them.
-For children with autism, the tasks of the upcoming day can seem intimidating.
+But for some of us, the tasks of the upcoming day can seem intimidating.

-Anton read a great deal of cartoons as a child, and his favourite hero was Peter Parker as Spiderman.
-Even with all the powers and spidersense that Peter has, he still experiences conflicting feelings about becoming Spiderman, and faces decisions about how to use his powers.
-As Spiderman, he is unable to save everyone, and struggles with feeling different and weak, despite his unusual powers.
-But, Peter always had friends and family supporting him in the most difficult times, and they helped him become the great superhero he was meant to be.
+Anton read a great deal of cartoons as a child, and his favorite hero was Peter Parker as Spiderman.
+Even with all the powers and spider sense that Peter has, he still experiences conflicting feelings about becoming Spiderman.
+He is unable to save everyone, and struggles with feeling different and weak, despite his unusual powers.
+But, Peter always had friends and family supporting him, and they helped him become the great superhero he was meant to be.